 This Saturday I turn 30.
-I’ve been thinking about this day for quite a while, and I know the only reason I’m not having a complete meltdown is because I’m in Paris stuffing my face with bread right now.
+I’ve been thinking about this day for quite a while, and I know the only reason I’m not having a complete meltdown is that I’m in Paris stuffing my face with bread right now.
 Things could be worse, right?

-Before I left for Paris for some much needed R&R, I wanted to write a post to reflect on some of the lessons I’ve learned during my 30 years on Earth.
+Before I left for Paris for some much-needed R&R, I wanted to write a post to reflect on some of the lessons I’ve learned during my 30 years on Earth.

 It’s still crazy to me that I’m actually turning 30.
 How did the time go by so fast?
-At least I can take comfort in the fact that with every passing year I learn something new, do something I never thought I would, and being able to see my net worth go up doesn’t hurt either.
+At least I can take comfort in the fact that with every passing year I learn something new, do something I never thought I would, and be able to see my net worth go up doesn’t hurt either.

 So because my mantra is “Money.
 Life.
 Balance.”, I thought I’d break down my 30 life lessons into those three categories.
 I’ve also got a very special podcast episode (and my last for season 2) on the same topic which you can listen to below or by subscribing on iTunes!